MinecraftCommands/mapmaking-references/NBT/human-readable.md

 A stack of more than 64 may decrease if moved to or from a container, or the mouse pointer may drop only as many as normally fill a stack and continue to hold the remainder.
 A stack of ''N'' damaged tools used until "they" break will become ''N'' – 1 ''intact'' tools, but if the stack is split then both tools keep their damage.</ref>
 * ![Byte][byte] **Slot**: May not exist.
 The inventory slot the item is in.
-* :three: **Damage**: The data value for this item.
+* ![Short Integer][short] **Damage**: The data value for this item.
 The name "Damage" comes from when only tools used this value, now many other items use this value for other purposes.
 For blocks, it is the 4-bit "block data" tag that determines a variant of the block.
 Defaults to 0.{{upcoming**until=1.13**
 * ![String][string] **id**: [[Data values|Item/Block ID]] (This is a Short tag prior to 1.8.)
 If not specified, Minecraft changes the item to [[stone]] (setting ID to 1 and Damage to 0, and ignoring any existing Damage value) when loading the chunk or summoning the item .<!-- Tested using NBTExplorer in 1.8.2-pre1 -->
 * ![Compound][compound] **tag**: Additional information about the item, discussed in the below sections.
 This tag is optional for most items.